babbleberry/rpi4-osdev/part8-breakout-ble/README.md

 Receiving Bluetooth data
 ------------------------
-So we've mastered advertising, and we're broadcasting data out into the World.
+So we've mastered advertising and we're broadcasting data out into the World.
 But that's only half the story!
-In this part we'll be exploring how to receive data from an external source.
-This is much more exciting as we can begin to use other devices as controllers.
+In this part, we'll be exploring how to receive data from an external source.
+This is much more exciting as we can begin to use other devices as remote controllers.

-In fact, my idea was to control the Breakout game in part6 by receiving data from trackpad on my MacBook Pro over Bluetooth!
+In fact, my idea for this part is to control the Breakout game we wrote in part6 by receiving data from the trackpad on my MacBook Pro over Bluetooth!
 Neat, eh?

 Building a Bluetooth Breakout controller
 ----------------------------------------